byunsy/edgecopy/data/benchmark-data/gatkgcnv-customization/README.md

 ### GATK-gCNV customized pipeline

-Here, we provide the code to customize input and output files needed for examinging duplicated genes using GATK-gCNV.
+Here, we provide the code to customize input and output files needed for examining duplicated genes using GATK-gCNV.

 #### Contig ploidy priors
 `make_gatk_prior` takes in a directory of WGS-based prior CN distributions (same files as the ones used for Edgecopy) for individual genes/loci.
 The code reformats the CN distribution information and generates `contig_ploidy_priors.tsv`.